yennare/quottit/README.md

-# quottit
+# Quottit
-A simple Chrome extension to make and share beautiful quotes from Reddit comments.
+A simple Chrome extension to share beautiful pictures with quotes from Reddit comments.